joejag/techblog/_posts/2020-02-23-a-month-with-powershell.md

 Which you can then use, as I do for my prompt, via `$(Get-GitStatus).Branch`.

 Sounds good right, but there are downsides to using Powershell on a UNIX.
 One of which is that commands you find on StackOverflow may not work anymore.
 For example, I wanted to check the TLS cert on this domain on the command line; a quick Google told me to use `echo | openssl s_client -showcerts -servername joejag.com -connect joejag.com:443 2>/dev/null | openssl x509 -inform pem -noout -text` which works fine in Bash or Zsh.
 Still, in Powershell, it throws an error for some reason.

-It's just more accessible to the other shell then work out what's wrong.
+It's easier to switch to another shell then work out what's wrong in Powershell.

 When I wrote my [zsh article](https://code.joejag.com/2014/why-zsh.html) my final question was whether you should change your default shell to Zsh over Bash.
 With my answer being an emphatic 'yes!'.
 Once I had things working well, I tried to do this with Powershell, but it's not possible.
 If you `cat /etc/shells` you can see what's available on your system.
 For me, that's: